0scarjny/streamlit/README.md

 # Repository for Price prediction app.
-Here is the repository that makes our streamlit app run o the web.
+Here is the repository that makes our streamlit app run on the web.